Improving Access to Specialized Care For Myositis

 Myositis is a group of rare conditions that involve weakness in the muscles, sometimes with rashes.
 There are different types of myositis affecting different muscle groups, but they’re all usually caused by a problem in the immune system.

 Early on, Dr. Aggarwal saw a need for more research and treatments for myositis patients.
 “It hasn’t been easy,” he notes.
 The rare nature of myositis meant that there wasn’t funding readily available.
 “There weren’t people lining up to donate to myositis research, and there weren’t foundations offering grants at the time,” he recalls.
-So, Dr. Aggarwal donated his time to research, often after long days of seeing patients at University of Pittsburgh Medical Center.
-Eventually he was able to secure funding to focus on research even more.
+So, Dr. Aggarwal donated his time to research, often after long days of seeing patients at the University of Pittsburgh Medical Center.
+Eventually, he was able to secure funding to focus on research even more.
 His purpose was always clear: “How can I bring the maximum amount of help to the maximum number of patients?

 Creating more centers of excellence for myositis